Preparing for Marriage

 The focus of the training was different for men and women.
 The men were trained on understanding and learning to meet needs that were typical of most women: Affection, Conversation, Honesty and Openness, Financial Support, and Family Commitment.
 We also helped them with problems of appearance, such as physical hygiene and appropriate dress.

-The women in our service learned about the needs typical of most men: Recreational Companionship, Physical Appearance, Admiration, Domestic Support, and Sexual Fulfillment.
-We put a special emphasis on Recreational Companionship and Physical Appearance.
+The women in our service learned about the needs typical of most men: Recreational Companionship, Physical Attractiveness, Admiration, Domestic Support, and Sexual Fulfillment.
+We put a special emphasis on Recreational Companionship and Physical Attractiveness.

 Bingo!
 They all started dating, mostly from outside the dating service.

 Since you do not yet know the emotional needs of the person you will marry, you may as well use my list of male needs as your best guess.
 You will probably be correct for at least three of the needs, and for many men, all five.
 After you have identified someone that you may marry, he will be able to tell you what his five most important needs are.

 My book, His Needs, Her Needs, describes each of these needs, and how you can become an expert at meeting each of them.
 Exercise regularly.
 Learn to talk to men.
 If you feel nervous, you need more experience.
 If men intimidate you, you don't know enough of them: get to know a few more.

 Ask men to go out with you if you think they are likely to meet your emotional needs.
 I know it takes courage, and you may drive a few away with your aggressive approach.
 But for every man you drive away, there will be three who would never have gotten to know you any other way.

 And be sure you don't marry someone who has failed to demonstrate an ability to meet your most important emotional needs.
 If he makes it on three needs but fails on two, those two needs could eventually be your undoing.
 You will look longingly at men who meet those two needs, and you may eventually have an affair with one of them.